North Carolina Tar Heels football: Everett Withers era (2011)

 Withers led the Tar Heels to a 7–6 record in his only season, capped with a loss to Missouri in the Independence Bowl.
-After Withers was thanked for his good service, he was informed that his contract would not be extended beyond the 2011 season.

 Larry Fedora era (2012–2018)

-Larry Fedora was hired from Southern Miss in late 2011 as the Tar Heels' 34th head football coach, replacing Withers.
-In his first year as head coach, in a season that the UNC football team was ineligible for the ACC title (due to sanctions from Davis' tenure), a bowl game and a ranking in the USA Today Coaches' Poll, Fedora led the team to an 8–4 record.
-North Carolina had at least eight victories in four of the five years from 2008 to 2012.
-The eight wins in 2008 and 2009 were vacated due to NCAA penalty.
-The last time North Carolina had more than eight victories was in 1997.
+On December 9, 2011, Southern Miss head coach Larry Fedora was hired to be the next Carolina football head coach.
+Fedora arrived in Chapel Hill with a track record of producing explosive spread offenses.
+In Fedora's first year as head coach, the UNC football team was ineligible for the ACC title (due to sanctions from Davis' tenure), a bowl game and a ranking in the USA Today Coaches' Poll.
+Fedora led the 2012 team to an 8–4 record, which would have resulted in a division title were the Tar Heels eligible for the postseason.
+That record included snapping their losing streak to rivals NC State, winning in dramatic fashion after Giovani Bernard returned a punt for a touchdown late in the fourth quarter.

-After starting the 2013 season 1–5, Fedora's Tar Heels rebounded to finish 5–1 in their final six regular season games and capped the season with a thrashing of Cincinnati in the Belk Bowl to finish the season with a 7–6 record.
-After the 2013 season, offensive coordinator Blake Anderson left the Tar Heels to accept the head coaching position at Arkansas State.

-The Tar Heels went into the 2014 season with a new offensive coordinator, Seth Littrell.
-That year, the Tar Heels were never able to achieve much consistency on defense, giving up over 497 yards per game (111th in the nation, and fourth-worst among Power 5 teams) en route to a 6–6 regular season and a 40–21 loss to Rutgers in the 2014 Quick Lane Bowl.
-In an effort to address this, Fedora fired defensive coordinator Vic Koenning after the season and hired former Iowa State and Auburn head coach Gene Chizik as defensive coordinator.
+After starting the 2013 season 1–5, Fedora's Tar Heels rebounded to finish 5–1 in their final six regular season games to become bowl eligible at 6–6.
+The Tar Heels beat Cincinnati in the Belk Bowl to finish the season at 7–6.
+In 2014, the Tar Heels underperformed on defense, giving up over 497 yards per game (111th in the nation, and fourth-worst among Power 5 teams) en route to a 6–7 season following a loss to Rutgers in the 2014 Quick Lane Bowl.
+In an effort to address this, Fedora fired defensive coordinator Vic Koenning after the season and hired former Iowa State and Auburn head coach Gene Chizik as Koenning's replacement.